TheMdTF/mdtf-public/logging/README.md

 ## Image Storage

 All image files referenced in the JSON log file should be stored together in a single folder.
+Images may be bmp, png, or jpg format.

 ### Example Directory Structure